 RATIO OF THE REMUNERATION OF EACH DIRECTOR TO THE MEDIAN EMPLOYEE'S REMUNERATION ANDPARTICULARS OF EMPLOYEES.

-Pursuant to provision of section 197(12) of Companies Act 2013 read with Rule 5(1) ofthe Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 and thedetails of Top 10 employees given in the Annexure K.
+Pursuant to provision of section 197(12) of Companies Act 2013 read with Rule 5(1) ofthe Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 and thedetails of Top 10 employees given in the "Annexure F".

 During the year none of the employees received remuneration in excess of Rs.
-One CroreTwo Lakhs or more per annum.
-In accordance with the provisions of Section 197 of theCompanies Act 2013 read with Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014.
-There is no information to disclose in terms of the provisions ofthe Companies Act 2013.
+One CroreTwo Lakhs or more per annum or Rs.
+Eighty Lakhs Fifty Thousand per month for the part ofthe year.
+Therefore there is no information to disclose in terms of the provisions of theCompanies Act 2013.

 During the year under review your Company enjoyed cordial relationship with workers andemployees at all levels.

 PREVENTION OF INSIDER TRADING